d2s/Documentation/_posts/2018-04-10-Changelog.md

 ---
 I am using the application on a daily basis and it evolves during my own use.
 Suggestions for new *features*, *enhancements* and *bug reports* are more than welcome.
 Please add an [Issue](https://github.com/rsyncOSX/RsyncOSX/issues) regarding any requests or bugs.
 For more information about signing and notarizing of RsyncOSX see [the notarized info](/Notarized).

+## macOS Catalina

+If you are installing on macOS Catalina and utilize a local version of rsync, execute the `rsync` utility in a terminal window before using RsyncOSX.
+There is a process of granting access for the `rsync` utility before using it by RsyncOSX.
+MacOS Catalina will also ask permission for accessing your home catalog first time you start RsyncOSX.

 ## Version 5.9.3

 [Released](https://github.com/rsyncOSX/RsyncOSX/releases/tag/v5.9.3) 12 September 2019.
 The release is **signed and notarized**.
 This version is built by [Xcode 11GM (Gold Master)](https://developer.apple.com/documentation/xcode_release_notes/xcode_11_release_notes).